swordwielder/ServletApp/README.md

 The Application gave 8 choices:

-* Display the transactions made by computers living in a given zip code for a given month and year.
+* Display the transactions made by customers living in a given zip code for a given month and year.

 * Display the total number and total values of transactions for a given type